Roll Player

 Roll Player is a euro-style board game designed by Keith Matejka and published in 2016 by Thunderworks Games.
 In the game, players compete to design the best fantasy adventurer, through dice rolling and card drafting mechanics.

 Development

-The game was funded through Kickstarter crowdfunding platform.

-The game received two expansions (Roll Player: Monsters & Minions in 2018 and Roll Player: Fiends & Familiars in 2020).
+The game was funded through Kickstarter crowdfunding platform, after that the game received two expansions (Roll Player: Monsters & Minions in 2018 and Roll Player: Fiends & Familiars in 2020).

 Reception

 The game received generally favorable reviews.